frankzhang210/alibabaoss/README.md

-# AlibabaOSS Project
+# Beego + mySql + Alibaba OSS

 ## Project Overview

-This is a Go project based on the Beego framework, designed to interact with Alibaba Cloud Object Storage Service (OSS).
-The project provides an API interface that allows users to post, get and delete a string stored in Alibaba Cloud OSS.
+This is a Go project based on the Beego framework, designed to interact with
+- Alibaba Cloud Object Storage Service (OSS) - The project provides an API interface that allows users to post, get and delete a string stored in Alibaba Cloud OSS.
+- mySql database - demonstrates the basic Get and Post from mySql.
+Beego ORM automatically update the schema to the mysql database.

 ## Technology Stack